MGM casino in Springfield set to open its doors Friday morning

 SPRINGFIELD, MASS.
-(WHDH) - MGM Springfield is less than 24 hours away from opening its doors to the public.
+(WHDH) - MGM Springfield is less than five hours away from opening its doors to the public.

 Thursday night, guests got a sneak peek at a VIP party, where they had a chance to test their luck and see what the billion-dollar facility has to offer.